 In early January each year, the Church celebrates the feast of the Baptism of the Lord.
 This day honours the Baptism of Christ in the River Jordan by St John the Baptist.
-The feast concludes the Christmas season and invites us all to reflect on the Sacrament of Baptism.
-To mark this festival, here you’ll find a biblical reflection on water as a means of salvation.
+The feast concludes the Christmas season and invites the faithful to reflect on the Sacrament of Baptism.

 In his Apostolic Letter, Desiderio Desideravi, Pope Francis explained: “The prayer for the blessing of baptismal water reveals to us that God created water precisely with Baptism in mind.
 This means that when God created water, he was thinking of the Baptism of each one of us, and this same thought accompanied him all throughout his acting in the history of salvation every time that, with precise intention, he used water for his saving work.
 It is as if after having created water in the first place, he had wanted to perfect it by making it eventually to be the water of Baptism.”
 (Article 13)

-As mentioned by the pope, during the Easter Vigil Mass on Holy Saturday, the priest performs a ritual to bless the water that will be used for baptisms in the year ahead.
-The Easter prayer refers to a number of biblical stories that relate to the mystery of baptism.
-Its words remind us that in the Bible, water is repeatedly associated with creation, salvation and holiness.
+During the Easter Vigil Mass on Holy Saturday, the priest performs a ritual to bless the water that will be used for baptisms in the year ahead.
+This Easter prayer mentions a number of biblical stories that relate to the mystery of baptism.
+It shows that in the Bible, water is repeatedly associated with creation, salvation and holiness.

 Reflecting on the words of this prayer, let’s look at each of these stories from Scripture now.

 O God, whose Spirit in the first moments of the world’s creation hovered over the waters, so that the very substance of water would even then take to itself the power to sanctify;